8go/matrix-commander-rs/README.md

           room can eventually be deleted on the server.
-You must leave a room first, before you can forget it You can run both commands '--room-leave' and '--room-forget' at the same time --name [<NAME>...]
+You must leave a room first, before you can forget it You can run both commands '--room-leave' and '--room-forget' at the same time --room-resolve-alias [<ALIAS>...]
+          Resolves a room alias to the corresponding room id, or multiple room aliases to their corresponding room ids.
+Provide one or multiple room aliases.
+A room alias looks like this:
+          '#someRoomAlias:matrix.example.org'.
+Short aliases like
+          'someRoomAlias' or '#someRoomAlias' are also accepted.
+In case of a short alias, it will be automatically prefixed with '#' and the homeserver from the default room of matrix-commander-rs (as found in credentials file) will be automatically appended.
+Resolving an alias that does not exist results in an error.
+For each room alias one line will be printed to stdout with the result.
+It also prints the list of servers that know about the alias(es).
+The argument '--get-room-info' can be used to go the other direction, i.e. to find the room aliases given a room id
+      --name [<NAME>...]
           Specify one or multiple names.
 This option is only meaningful in combination with option --room-create.
 This option --name specifies